mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-2.md

 **Prompt Tuning:**

 Add additional trainable tokens to prompt and supervised learning process determines their optimal values.
-Set of trainable tokens is called a soft prompt, and it gets prepended to embedding vectors that represent your input text.
+Set of trainable tokens is called a **soft prompt**, and it gets prepended to embedding vectors that represent your input text.
 The soft prompt vectors have the same length as the embedding vectors of the language tokens.

 **(20 -100)** virtual tokens.